microsoft/verona/README.md

 Project Verona is a research programming language to explore the concept of concurrent ownership.
-We are providing a new concurrency model that seemlessly integrates ownership.
+We are providing a new concurrency model that seamlessly integrates ownership.

 This research project is at an early stage and is open sourced to facilitate